sath111/RISC-V/README.md

    ```

 ## **Project Goals**
-The main goal of this project is to **gain hands-on experience in digital design and computer architecture, especcially using Verilog**.
-As this is my frist Verilog-based project, some imperfections are to be expected.
+The main goal of this project is to **gain hands-on experience in digital design and computer architecture, especially using Verilog**.
+As this is my first Verilog-based project, some imperfections are to be expected.
 However, it serves as a valuable foundation for future improvements and more advanced processor designs.